RealTriassic/MySQL-Backup/README.md

 5. Type `:wq` to save and exit.

 > This is going to create a new backup of all databases every 24 hours at midnight, but you can adjust the cronjob as you wish to have it run whenever you want.

+# License
+This project is licensed under the Unlicense License, you may view the LICENSE [here](https://github.com/RealTriassic/MySQL-Backup/blob/main/LICENSE).